Ince & Co: History

 In 2017, Gordon Dadds LLP became the second law firm to list on the Alternative Investment Market (AIM) of the London Stock Exchange, raising £20 million, two years after Gateley became the first UK law firm to have an IPO.
 The Legal Services Act of 2007, which went into force in 2012, had made it possible for non-lawyers to own or invest in law firms organised as "alternative business structures".
 In 2018, Gordon Dadds acquired Metcalfes Solicitors in Bristol.

 In early 2019, Gordon Dadds LLP acquired the UK and Chinese businesses of Ince & Co for an estimated £21 million in consideration, creating the largest publicly traded law firm in the UK based on revenue at the time, until DWF went public in March of that year.
 Both Gordon Dadds and Ince & Co were well established in the field of insurance law.
 Gordon Dadds was known for resolving large and complex disputes in the London and international markets, and had a private client and family practice, while Ince & Co was a network of international commercial law firms, specialising in the shipping and insurance sectors, as well as energy and aviation.

 Six months into the merger, the firm rebranded the name of most of its legal businesses, including most of its international offices, to "Ince"; only its private client business then in Mayfair retained the name "Gordon Dadds".
 For its financial year 2020, the combined firm reported an 87% increase in revenue, followed by a slowdown in growth in subsequent years.
 On 13 March 2022, the firm's IT team shut down its servers after detecting a cyber attack; in April, it was granted an injunction to deter hackers from leaking its data online.

+In April 2023, Ince Gordon Dadds filed for administration while Donald Brown reportedly attempted to reclaim the firm.
+Less than one month later, the firm was purchased by Axiom DWFM and operated under the former name "Ince & Co."
+All former Ince employees were re-hired.